shavit/elixir-rtmp/README.md

 * <s>Play live video from camera or live source.</s>
 * <s>Encode videos on the fly.</s>

-Soon will be a release of this server and a client for streaming.
 Playing videos can be done using the HTML5 video tag like in the `live.html` file.

-This is not production ready yet, although part of this server is already in use to serve videos on demand.

 ## Quick start